IKIM-Essen/ClusterDocs/docs/reference/software-workflows.md

 root privileges.
 Production images should be immutable SIF files identified by a digest.

+### Rootless execution

+“Rootless” describes the privilege boundary during normal container execution.
+Apptainer does not depend on a privileged Docker-style daemon, and the container process keeps the calling user's effective access to host files.
+An apparent `root` identity inside an image is not unrestricted root on the RCC
+host: it cannot override host permissions, administer the kernel, select unallocated devices, or escape the resources assigned by Slurm.

+RCC uses this model because many unrelated projects share the same compute nodes.
+Keeping container work at the submitter's privilege level reduces the attack surface and prevents a container from becoming a shortcut around project membership, filesystem permissions, device allocation, or central driver management.

+Rootless execution is not a sandbox for data the user can already access.
+A container can modify any writable visible or bound path with the user's normal permissions.
+Use explicit least-privilege binds, read-only inputs, immutable images, clean environments, and reviewed sources.
+Image *building* is a separate operation: use the RCC-supported rootless/fakeroot or approved remote builder where available, and never assume that a production job may acquire host-root privileges.

 Common commands are:

 - `apptainer run IMAGE.sif` for the image's default action;